lanrion/weixin_rails_middleware/README.md

   3, Route

-  Add a line: `WeixinRailsMiddleware::Engine, at: WeixinRailsMiddleware.config.engine_path` in `routes.rb`
+  Add a line: `WeixinRailsMiddleware::Engine, at: "/"` in `routes.rb`

   * If you save your public_account into database, you should do follow step: